dotzenith/lovesay/README.md

 ```
 python3 /path/to/lovesay.py
 ```
-by default, it checks for the quotes file at ```.config/quotes``` but since it's a simple and lightweight script, that can be changed quite easily
+by default, it checks for the quotes file at ```.config/quotes``` but that can be changed quite easily in the script itself

 ### About lovesay